leofds/notes/ansible/ansible.md

 ## 10.3 File-level encryption <a name="vault_file_level"></a>

 File-level encryption is easy to use, encrypting variables, tasks, or other Ansible content files.
-It also allows password rotation with `rekey`, but all the file content will be encrypted, you will not be able to read the variable name without decrypting it for instance.
+It also allows password rotation with `rekey`, but all the file content will be encrypted, you will not be able to read the variable name without decrypting it.

 ### 10.3.1 Encrypting files <a name="vault_encrypting_files"></a>